mollzilla/image_search_post_send/README.md

 I want to deliver the best project, and even if it's post deadline and it won't be considered for my evaluation, I want to do it for my personal betterment.

+I started correctin some styling issues and carefully documenting the project.
+My next steps are tacking as many 400 errors as possible.

 *********************************************